alaffin12/stackedit/Caught by Stradh.md

 >  "How many more parades must we endure while the devil laughs from his castle and the Baron plays at being king?
 How many more ‘joyous proclamations’ while your neighbors disappear in the night?"
 >
 > "This is not justice.
 This is not joy.
 This is a gilded noose!
 So I say - cut it!
 Cast down your false Baron and let this town breathe free air again!
 You’ve lived in fear long enough.
 Today, Vallaki remembers its spine!"
+>
+> As the words are spoken the crowd reacts, some cheering in support of